awesto/cookiecutter-django-shop/README.md

 Powered by [Cookiecutter](https://github.com/audreyr/cookiecutter), **cookiecutter-django-shop** is a set of templates for jumpstarting a [django-SHOP](https://github.com/awesto/django-shop) project quickly.

-> Note: This documentation refers to the upcoming release 1.0.0 of django-SHOP.
-If you are looking for version 0.12.x, please check here: https://github.com/awesto/cookiecutter-django-shop/tree/releases/0.12

 Use these Cookiecutter Templates to run one of the demo merchant implementations.

-* Use them to get a first impression on its features.
+* To get a first impression on its features.
 * Select the configuration example which is the most similar to your own requirements.
 Then replace the product models and templates with your own implementations.